diegomartinez2/DMG/README.md

 # DMG
 ## Just a test
 Just that, tests and trash.
 Do not try to find anything important, just maybe useful tips.

+## Interesting directories:
+### VASP
+This is a first and badly try to make SSCHA-VASP integration with Machine Learning.
+Will be best to use ASE (when is ready).